New York University School of Law: Furman Hall

-Hayden Residence Hall
+Hayden Hall

 Located at 240 Mercer Street, on the southern side of West Third street, adjacent to Broadway, and a couple of blocks east of D'Agostino Hall, Wilf Hall, Furman Hall and Vanderbilt Hall, Hayden Hall houses approximately 500 Law students and faculty.
-The basement is home to "Mercer Pub" (a room with couches, tables, and a small kitchen that can also be reserved by student groups for social events) and several student run organizations.
-Hayden is available for summer housing for non-NYU Law students through its Summer Living in New York program.

-D'Agostino Residence Hall
+D'Agostino Hall

 Located at the intersection of West Third Street and MacDougal Street in Greenwich Village, D'Agostino Residence Hall houses approximately 300 law students and faculty.
 It is across the street from the rear of the main law school building, Vanderbilt Hall, and less than 1 block from Wilf Hall and Furman Hall.

 Elevators to the apartments are on the highest level, the Front Desk is on the street level, and The Commons (residents' lounge with computers and printers) is on the lower level.
 One floor beneath The Commons is the sub-basement, home to most of NYU's legal journals.
 The second (above-ground) floor, houses numerous administrative offices (Development, Alumni Relations, Special Events, Communications, Human Resources and Financial Services).
 Two large function rooms - Lipton Hall and the Faculty Club - are also located in the building.

 The law building is named after Filomen D'Agostino, one of the first woman lawyers, who graduated in 1920.
 Later in life, Ms. D'Agostino donated $4 million to support residential scholarship and faculty research; the school responded by naming their new apartment building after her.

-D'Agostino Hall is also available for summer housing for non-NYU Law students through its Summer Living in New York program.

 22 Washington Square North

 22 Washington Square North, located in a historic 1830s townhouse on the north side of Washington Square Park in "The Row", houses the Straus Institute for the Advanced Study of Law & Justice, the Jean Monnet Center for International and Regional Economic Law & Justice, and the Tikvah Center for Law & Jewish Civilization.
-This building was renovated in 2009 by Morris Adjmi Architects, has a green wall, and should meet silver Leadership in Energy and Environmental Design (LEED) standards.
+This building was renovated in 2009.